Guhan-SenSam/KivAds/README.md

 ## Things To Do
 These are the things that are still left to be implemented in KivAds.

-- [x] Basic SDK connections
-- [x] Interstitial Ads
-- [x] Banner Ads
-- [x] Reward Video Ads
 - [ ] Native Ads(May or May not be added.
 Need to figure out how to attach android layouts to a kivy widget)
-- [x] Reward Interstitial Ads
-- [ ] Host Docs on readthedocs
-- [ ] Complete all Demos
+- [ ] Make Individual Demo's

 ## Installation
 Currently cloning the repo is the only installation method.
+For more detailed info refer to the documentation.

 ## Requirements